 where $g_i=\sum_{m,n} \alpha^{(i)}_{m,n} x_mx_n + \beta^{(i)}_{m,n} x_mp_n + \gamma^{(i)}_{m,n} p_mp_n + \delta^{(i)}_m x_m + \eta^{(i)}_m p_m$.
 One can observe that $H = \sum_{i} G_i^2 + c\cdot \mathbb I$, where $G_i:=\sum_{i} \alpha^{(i)}_{m,n} X_mX_n + \frac{1}{2}\beta^{(i)}_{m,n} \{X_m,P_n\} + \gamma^{(i)}_{m,n} P_mP_n + \delta^{(i)}_m X_m + \eta^{(i)}_m P_m$. \end{proof}

 In the rest of this section, we focus on the problem of estimating the ground state energy of polynomial Hamiltonians.
-As we will show in \cref{thm:undecidability}, putting no restriction on the family of states over which the optimisation takes place leads to an undecidable problem.
-Hence, in order to obtain decidable instances, we introduce sets of states of increasing complexity, parametrised by their stellar rank and their particle number:
+As we will show in \cref{thm:undecidability}, putting no restriction on the family of states over which the optimization takes place leads to an undecidable problem.
+Hence, to obtain decidable instances, we introduce sets of states of increasing complexity, parametrized by their stellar rank and their particle number:

 \begin{definition} For all $r,E\in\mathbb N$, the set of states of stellar rank bounded by $r$ with particle number bounded by $E$ over $n$ modes is denoted by $\mathcal S_r^E$. \end{definition}

 For instance, $\mathcal S_0^{\mathsf{exp}(n)}$ is the set of Gaussian states with exponentially bounded number of particles, while $\mathcal S_{\mathsf{poly}(n)}^{\mathsf{poly}(n)}$ is the set of states with polynomially-bounded stellar rank and particle number.